edgexfoundry/edgex-docs/docs_src/design/ucr/Microservice-Authentication.md

   the receiver can authenticate the initiator, but not vice-versa.

 - Mutual-auth TLS.
-  Both the intitiator and the receiver particpate in a session-oriented message exchange based on public-key cryptography, where each trusts the other's digital signature authority.
+  Both the initiator and the receiver participate in a session-oriented message exchange based on public-key cryptography, where each trusts the other's digital signature authority.

   A benefit of mutual-auth TLS is that it enforces proof-of-possession (of a cryptographic key), thus preventing token-stealing attacks.

-  A drawback of mutual-auth TLS is that it requires direct service-to-service network connectivity: services cannot be proxied without losing the identity of the original caller.
+  A drawback of mutual-auth TLS is that it requires layer 4 (IP:port) network connectivity.
+  Layer 7 (e.g. HTTP) interpretation of the traffic stream, such as a URL-rewriting HTTP router, breaks end-to-end encryption and the ability to cryptographically identify the caller.
-  Another drawback is that mutual-auth TLS requires encryption for all use cases, including same-host communication, which results in multiple redundant layers of encryption when lower layers of the network stack are also encrypted.
+  Another drawback is that mutual-auth TLS requires encryption for all use cases, including same-host communication.
+  Encryption may be redundant if encryption is implemented at lower layers in the network stack.
+  Combining authentication and encryption may also complicate debugging.

-  This most onerous drawback to mutual-auth TLS is overhead associated with certificate and key rotation on both the initiator and receiver when the cryptoperiods of their cryptographic materials expire.
+  The most onerous drawback to mutual-auth TLS is overhead associated with certificate and key rotation on both the initiator and receiver when the cryptoperiods of their cryptographic materials expire.

+  Many service mesh products are based on mutual-auth TLS for confidentiality and enforcement of network policy, but application access to the authenticated caller identity is not a given, and varies from product to product.

 ### Requirements